Summer

 Cantlop

 Cantlop is the geographic centre of Shropshire.
 The name was first recorded in the Domesday Book as Cantelop and could have been named by Norman knights, from chante lou (sing wolf).
-These days it is a slightly untidy group of houses, converted barns and farms, and is pleasantly unremarkable.
-Ancient field names indicate the character of the site or the owners registration.
+These days it is a slightly untidy settlement of houses, converted barns and farms, and is pleasantly unremarkable, with the exception of the historic Cantlop Pump.